-Refer to Figure 12 for typical connections to TB1.
+See Figure 12 for typical connections to TB1.

-Customer Outputs 1 and 2: One set of normally open (NO) contacts, rated for 2 amps at 30 VDC for each of the two output signals.
+Customer Outputs 1 and 2: One set of normally open (NO) contacts, rated for 2 Amps at 30 VDC for each of the two output signals.
 The relays can be used to control small devices and indicator lamps.

 The nature of the customer output signal (contacts closed) is an optional customer selection.
-Example outputs: Genset running (event), common warning, common shutdown, etc. (Refer to Operator's manual for warning and shutdown code listing and the Service manual for event code listing.)
+Example outputs: Generator set running (event), common warning, common shutdown, etc. (Refer to Generator Set Operator Manual 0908-0115 for the warning and shutdown code listing.